How Fair Mileage Works

 The vast majority of Fair cars is set to 10,000, while some larger SUVs and sports cars have a base mileage allowance of 7,500 per year.
-High-end baller rides you’re probably not taking on a cross-country trip any time soon, like Aston Martins, Ferraris, Lambos and even the elusive Jeep TrackHawk, are set at 5,000 per year.
+Still other high-end baller rides may be set at 5,000 per year.

 To figure a ballpark annual mileage amount for your Fair car, start with what’s likely to be your biggest source of road miles: your job.
 If you live 7 miles from work and go to the office five days a week, you’ll end up with roughly 3,600 miles a year just for your commute.

 Next, account for all your weekend chores, nights out, road trips and the like.
 Chances are, you’ll end up somewhere in the ballpark of the 9,960 vehicle miles that the University of Wisconsin estimates are driven each year by the average American.
 But if your commute is 90 minutes each way, you’ll probably want to pump up your mileage a bit—and download a true-crime podcast or two.

 What If You Guess Too High/Low?

 Here's the good news: There's no penalty for guessing too high on how many miles you think you'll use.
 That's because Fair allows you to buy extra miles upfront at a discounted rate and will refund you for any unused extra miles on your account.